Tribes of Peru

 Collique - area of Chancay.
 Culture on central coast.
 Alva

-Conchucos - 1538, Inca general, Illa Tupac led a revolt.
+Conchucos - 1538, Inca general, Illa Tupac led a revolt against in Manco's First Rebellion.
 They marched on Trujillo, killing any Spaniard.
 Illa controlled the Huanuco area.
 Hemming

 Consora - along with the Pocona and Chicha tribes rise to Manco's rebellion request of 1539 Mar.
 Gonzalo led 20 calvary against them and captured Gen Tiso.
 MacQuarrie